SUNNUKIAH

 ‘Lens’ is a kinetic artwork designed to be played with and danced next to.

-With a push, audience members can spin the sculpture creating a rotating disco-ball reflecting the surrounding environment in fragments of light and colour.
+With a physical push, participants spin the sculpture, reflecting the surrounding environment in fragments of light and colour.
 The sun's light bounces off the mirrored surfaces, casting squares of light outward in concentric circles.

 Trundle ABBA Festival 2023